jmharris229/Brewards/README.md

 4. A user selects a beer and a popup will appear, asking for the brewery to confirm.
 5. After confirmation, the "punch" is added the users "punchcard" and the users profile data is updated.
 6. A user can then check the status of their updated "punchcard" by navigating to the "Punchcards" section.

+### Strech Goals
+* Build portal for new breweries to sign up
+* Offer one new type of reward (besides just the punchcard)